Jani Honkavaara

-Jani Honkavaara (born 2 February 1976) is a Finnish football manager and retired football player, who most lately was the manager of his hometown side SJK.
+Jani Honkavaara (born 2 February 1976), is a Finnish professional football manager and former player, who is currently the manager of Swedish Allsvenskan club Djurgården.
+Nicknamed "Super-Honsu", he led Veikkausliiga club KuPS to two Finnish championship titles in two separate stints as manager, in 2019 and 2024.

-Career
+Playing career

-Honkavaara began his football career in TP-Seinäjoki (formerly known as Törnävän Pallo-55).
-During his time in the club, he played 10 matches in Finnish top tier Veikkausliiga.
-Later in his career he was mainly known for playing for East Helsinki based club FC Viikingit of Vuosaari.
+Honkavaara began his football career in his hometown club TP-Seinäjoki (formerly known as Törnävän Pallo-55).
+During his time with the club, he played 10 matches in the Finnish top tier Veikkausliiga in the 1997 season.
+While studying in Joensuu, Honkavaara played for local clubs Joensuun Pallo and Jippo in the third-tier Kakkonen, in 2000 and 2002 respectively.
+Later in his career, he was mainly known for playing for East Helsinki based club FC Viikingit of Vuosaari in the second-tier Ykkönen.

 Managerial career

+Viikingit

+After retiring as a football player, Honkavaara started as an assistant coach of FC Viikingit, in the coaching staff of Toni Korkeakunnas.
+In 2007, he was appointed the head coach for the 2007 Veikkausliiga season and held the position of coach in the club until 2009.

+HIFK and Gnistan

-After retiring as a football player, Honkavaara was first appointed to the role of reserve team head coach in FC Viikingit.
-In 2007, he was appointed to coaching team and held position of coach in the club till 2009.
-In autumn 2009 he was selected as head coach of HIFK where he led the club towards promotion to Finnish first division Ykkönen after season 2010.
+In the autumn of 2009, he was selected as head coach of HIFK where he led the club towards promotion to the Finnish first division Ykkönen after season 2010.
 He resigned from the role of manager of HIFK after season 2011.
 After the successful spell at HIFK, he went to coach another Helsinki based club IF Gnistan.
-Despite rather successful season, he then resigned from the club after season 2012, citing to family reasons.
+Despite a rather successful season, he then resigned from the club after season 2012, citing family reasons.
 Soon after he was appointed as the new head coach of HIFK which had faced relegation back to Finnish second division, Kakkonen, after the ending season, led by Honkavaara's successor in the managerial role, Juha Moilanen.
 Right after next and very successful season 2013, he led HIFK back to Ykkönen.
 After the 2014 season, HIFK was promoted to Veikkausliiga, making it to the top tier of Finnish football for the first time in over 40 years.

+KuPS

-At the end of November 2016 it was announced, that Honkavaara would be the new manager of KuPS, starting from 1 January 2017.
-In the 2019 Veikkausliiga season, Honkavaara led KuPS to its first Finnish championship in 43 years.
+At the end of November 2016 it was announced, that Honkavaara would be the new manager of Kuopion Palloseura (KuPS), starting from 1 January 2017.
+He managed the club to finish 2nd in the league in 2017, and in the 3rd place in 2018.
+In June 2019, he was offered a head coach position of Royale Union Saint-Gilloise.
+The Belgian club offered to pay a €100,000 fee for his contract, but KuPS was reluctant to let Honkavaara leave.
+Eventually, in the 2019 Veikkausliiga season, Honkavaara led KuPS to its first Finnish championship title in 43 years.

+SJK Seinäjoki

-In October 2019 Honkavaara was announced as the new manager of his hometown side SJK.
+In October 2019 Honkavaara was announced as the new manager of his hometown side Seinäjoen Jalkapallokerho (SJK).
+In the 2021 season, the team finished 3rd in Veikkausliiga and won the bronze medal.

+In the early 2022, Honkavaara started to work as a coach educator for the Football Association of Finland.